 Here you can find both my scientific publications and science journalism pieces published for a variety of external sources.
 For more samples of my writing and updates on my current fieldwork, please visit the BLOG page.

 McInturf, A., Steel, A., Buckhorn, M., Sandstrom, P., Slager, C.J., Fangue, N., Klimley, A.P., Caillaud, D. (in prep).
-Examining behavioral response to current in broadnose sevengill sharks (Notorynchus cepedianus) using a hydrodynamic model.
+Examining behavioral response to estuarine energy landscapes in broadnose sevengill sharks (Notorynchus cepedianus) using a hydrodynamic model.

-McInturf, A., Pollack, L., Yang, L.H., and Spiegel, O. (in prep).
+McInturf, A., Pollack, L., Yang, L.H., and Spiegel, O. (in review).
 The importance of animal movement for nutrient distribution and ecosystem subsidies.

 Marine Bioinvasions: The Biologist’s Eyes